clojurecraft/clojurenorth-2020-functional-programming-workshop/docs/mars-rovers.md

 A rover's position and location are represented by a combination of x and y co-ordinates and a letter representing one of the four cardinal compass points, for example: `[0 0 :N]`.

 A plateau is rectangular and defined by its top-right coordinates (ex.
 [5 4]), meaning, 5-wide, 4-high.
-[0 0] can be assumed to be he lower-right coordinate.
+[0 0] can be assumed to be the bottom-left coordinate.

 Rovers can coexist on a location.